 LONG POND, Pa. — When the average NASCAR fan thinks of Jimmie Johnson, indomitability and seven Cup championships come to mind.

 If you’ve been following along, you know where this is going.
-In his 600th Cup Series start and not even two full seasons removed from a record-tying seven championships, Johnson enters this Sunday’s Gander Outdoors 400 at Pocono Raceway mired in a 43-race winless spell, on the one-year anniversary — if you even want to call it that — of Hendrick Motorsports’ last win.
+In his 600th Monster Energy Cup Series start and not even two full seasons removed from a record-tying seven Cup championships, Johnson enters this Sunday’s Gander Outdoors 400 at Pocono Raceway mired in a 43-race winless spell, on the one-year anniversary — if you even want to call it that — of Hendrick Motorsports’ last win.

 Prior to emerging onto the Cup Series circuit full-time in 2002, he won just once and finished in the top five four times over a 72-race span in the then-Busch Series (now XFINITY Series).
 He also never finished higher than eighth in the standings.
 On the ASA National Tour in 1998 and 1999, he visited Victory Lane twice in 40 races.

 There was no clear indication Johnson would ever reach championship form in a stock car, and now those doubts have resurfaced.
 Statistically speaking, this is Johnson’s worst season at the Cup level.
-Through 20 races, he’s led just 15 laps, has two top fives and seven top 10s.
+Through 20 races, he’s led just 15 laps with two top fives and seven top 10s.
 He also sits 12th in the standings with the playoffs looming (he’s never finished worst than 10th) and carries an average finish of 15.2.
 His average starting position, meanwhile, is 19.8 — the worst in his 18-year tenure by 2.9 positions — which also means the pure speed is below average.

 “It’s been a tough 18 months.
 There’s no doubt about it,” said Johnson, whose last victory came at Dover last May.
 “I think I, personally, have gone through moments of, am I confident in myself or am I not confident in myself?
 Is it this or that?
 I’m human.
 It’s impossible to not be hard on myself.